grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

      iterations.....................: 293    9.432192/s
      vus............................: 13     min=8      max=13
 ```
-> :point-up: Feel free to ignore the entries about `VU #0`...it's a bit of a special case.
+> :point_up: Feel free to ignore the entries about `VU #0`...it's a bit of a special case.

 Reviewing the output now, we see that the desired rate was more closely achieved at 9.43 iterations per second (for the overall test), and that k6 ultimately scaled up to 13 VUs to achieve the desired rate.
 That's autoscaling!

-> :point-up: By **not** specifying `maxVUs` in our first test, we essentially disabled autoscaling of VUs.
+> :point_up: By **not** specifying `maxVUs` in our first test, we essentially disabled autoscaling of VUs.

 ### Other rate options

 From our examples so far, we've been basing our _iteration rate_ upon iterations per second.
 We can change the rate denominator using the `timeUnit` option.
 Again, by default, the setting value is `1s`.

-As an example, let's say aggregation of a service' logs show that it receives 10,000 requests each hour.
+As an example, let's say the aggregation of a service's logs shows that it receives 10,000 requests each hour.
 Rather than doing the math ourselves to restate that in iterations per second, we can let k6 do the work:

 ```js
 export const options = {